chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/enforce-overview/index.md

 ## The Chainguard Enforce Agent

 In the context of computing, a software agent is a program that performs certain actions on behalf of a user.
 A software agent has the authority to make decisions on its own and doesn't necessarily require user input.
-Accordingly, the Chainguard Enforce Agent is able to analyze a given cluster and enforce any policies you've applied to the cluster without your oversight.
+Accordingly, the Chainguard Enforce Agent is able to analyze a given cluster and enforce any policies you've applied to the cluster without manual human oversight.

 You can use `chainctl` to install the Chainguard Enforce Agent as outlined in the [Chainguard Enforce User Onboarding](../chainguard-enforce-user-onboarding/).
 Alternatively, you can also install the Agent declaratively, either with a [helm chart](../alternative-installation-methods/#helm-chart) or by using [raw YAML](../alternative-installation-methods/#raw-yaml).